jandevaan/jandevaan.github.io/_posts/2025-2-2-When-does-abs-return-a-negative-value.md

 But what does your processor do when you ask it to negate a number?
 The "trick" is take the bits (ones and zeroes), invert all of them, and then add 1.
 It is easy to see that if you apply this to 0, you get 0 back.
 This works because "inverting all the bits" is the same as subtracting your number from 0xFFFF FFFF.
 Because 0xFFFF FFFF is -1, we only have to add 1 to get our final result.

  [^1]: I know that most (other) UB is now removed from C++, but it would be distracting to go into that here.
- [^16]: A hex numbers 0-15 represent 4 bits, and are written as 0123456789ABCDEF.
-The value -1 in 32 bit is written as hex FFFF FFFF.
-The first number with the highest bit set is hex 8000 0000, and that is the first negative number.